 Other factors to think about:

 Fruits and vegetables are good choices for healthy snacks.
 They are full of vitamins and low in calories and fat.
 Some whole-wheat crackers and cheeses also make good snacks.

 Put snacks in small plastic containers or bags so they are easy to carry in a pocket or backpack.
 Putting snacks in containers helps you eat the right size portion.
 Plan ahead and bring your own snacks to work.

 Limit "junk-food" snacks like chips, candy, cake, cookies, and ice cream.
 The best way to keep from eating junk food or other unhealthy snacks is to not have these foods in your house.

 It is OK to have an unhealthy snack once in a while.
 Never allowing any unhealthy snacks or sweets may result in sneaking these foods or over-indulging.
 The key is balance and moderation.

 If you are having a hard time finding healthy snacks that you want to eat, talk to a registered dietitian or your family's health care provider for ideas that will work for your family.

-American Academy of Nutrition and Dietetics.
+American Academy of Nutrition and Dietetics website.
 Smart snacking for adults and teens. www.eatrightpro.org/~/media/eatright%20files/nationalnutritionmonth/handoutsandtipsheets/nutritiontipsheets/smart-snacking-for-adults-and-teens.ashx.
-Accessed October 11, 2018.
+Accessed September 30, 2020.